If you don’t have the motivation to do something, it means you’re not clear about your real purpose.

 That’s the point.
 If you always motivate yourself, it’s likely you don’t understand the consequences of not doing it.

-If you truly understand the consequences, you’re not here reading this.
-Instead, you are now working on it.
+If you truly understand the consequences, you’re not here reading this — instead, you’re working on whatever you need to accomplish.

 One solution to your procrastination or demotivation is to experience the consequences, to suffer from your mistakes.
 Then maybe… you finally learn from it.